How to Make Workplace Safety a Priority

 Teaching one safety class and assuming workers have all the training they need is a risky proposition.
 Managers and other leaders should follow up with department heads, foremen and other supervisors to see whether workers are implementing the training they’ve received.
 If a worker performs a task in an unsafe manner, coaching or retraining should happen immediately.
 In-the-moment assistance is far more effective than assistance after an injury has occurred.

 In fact, supporting a culture of safety means that workers must take ownership of occupational safety and health within their work areas.
 After all, their lives at stake.
 Involving employees in the development of safety and health policies and training increases engagement.
-It also ensures that their training is relevant and addresses the issues most commonly found in that specific work environment.
+It also ensures that their training is relevant and addresses the most common issues in that specific work environment.
 Some businesses form safety committees on sites or within plants, committees run by workers and not by managers.
 They become resources for their colleagues when it comes to safety issues, and they can also report issues, like poor equipment function, before those issues lead to injuries.
 Because they’re closest to the actual work, they become valuable eyes and ears when it comes to safety issues.

 Giving employees ownership over the health and safety of the work environment also means demanding accountability as well.
 Safety responsibilities should be a part of every job description, with adherence to safety policies and practices a part of performance reviews.
 When employees engage in unsafe practices or behaviors, they should be disciplined and retrained if necessary.